-The ECTRIMS 2024 meeting dedicated a session to the draft revision of the McDonald diagnostic criteria for MS. This is an initiative of the International Advisory Committee on Clinical Trials in MS, presided by Prof. Xavier Montalban (Vall d'Hebron University Hospital, Spain).
-He presented the most important upcoming revisions of the 2017 version of the McDonald criteria [1,2].
+The draft revision of the McDonald diagnostic criteria for MS is an initiative of the International Advisory Committee on Clinical Trials in MS, presided by Prof. Xavier Montalban (Vall d'Hebron University Hospital, Spain).
+He presented the most important upcoming revisions to the 2017 version of the McDonald criteria [1,2].
+Prof. Montalban stressed the importance of these criteria as they impact the patient-clinician dialogue, treatment decisions (although diagnostic criteria do not equal treatment guidelines), clinical trials, and the prognosis of MS.

-The first and most fundamental change Prof. Montalban mentioned, was that RIS is considered MS in specific situations.
-This allows for diagnosing MS in asymptomatic individuals.
+The first and most fundamental change Prof. Montalban mentioned, was that RIS can be considered MS in specific situations.
+This allows for the diagnosis of MS in asymptomatic individuals.
 “This means we are moving towards a biological diagnosis, which is happening as well in other neurodegenerative conditions such as Alzheimer's and Parkinson's disease.”
+A patient with RIS may be diagnosed with MS if he fulfils the criteria for both DIT and dissemination in space (DIS) —damage in at least 2 of 5 anatomical locations in the nervous system.

 - DIT is no longer required.

-- DIS criteria have been updated: DIS criteria are fulfilled when 2 out of 5 topographies show typical lesions, whether these are symptomatic or not.
+- Updated DIS criteria: DIS criteria are fulfilled when 2 out of 5 topographies show typical lesions, whether these are symptomatic or not.

-- Criteria for diagnosing primary progressive MS and relapsing MS are now the same.
+- Criteria for the diagnosis of primary progressive MS and relapsing MS are now the same.

 - Paraclinical evidence is needed to diagnose MS.

-- Central vein sign (CVS) and a paramagnetic rim lesion (PRL) are added as optional tools to help diagnose MS in certain situations.
+- Central vein sign and a paramagnetic rim lesion are added as optional tools to help diagnose MS in certain situations.

-- Laboratory tests (e.g. MOG-IgG-Ab) are recommended to confirm the diagnosis in children and adolescents.
+- Laboratory tests are recommended to confirm the diagnosis in children and adolescents.

 - Thompson AJ, et al. Lancet Neurol.
 2018;17(2):162-73.